 The diagnosis will have changed your lives and expectations, but if your child has a well-known condition, you are more likely to now have the key to unlock the door to support, information and treatment pathways.
 That’s not to say that the that the path ahead is always clear, particularly when it comes to finding education solutions.

 However, when your child has a condition that is rare or when a diagnosis never arrives, you're more likely to be thrust into a desert landscape of few proven treatments or well-established support networks.

-We have been through the diagnosis journey three times with Son 2, twice with Son1 and twice for me.
-Six have been for rare conditions: Reflex Anoxic Seizures (Son2) Ehlers Danlos syndrome/PoTS (all three of us) and Punctate Inner Choroidopathy (Me).
+We have been through the diagnosis journey three times with youngest, twice with Son1 and twice for me.
+Six have been for rare conditions: Reflex Anoxic Seizures (Youngest) Ehlers Danlos syndrome/PoTS (all three of us) and Punctate Inner Choroidopathy (Me).
 My husband also has his own rare condition, Poland syndrome.
 We're a rare family!

 As a journalist, I knew how to research as much as I could about EDS before I consulted my GP.
 This was just as well because she'd never heard of it and was happy to refer us to the consultant I'd been guided to by EDS UK.
 But for many others, it's a long road with diagnosis for any rare disease averaging seven years after symptoms begin.

 If you’ve recently found yourself being thrust into a world of rare disease diagnosis or none at all, as it's Rare Disease Day, I'm sharing some of the things I've learned on our journey.

 Top tips for when your child is diagnosed with a rare disease